 The progress will continue here today.

-- On January 1st Manitoba's corporate tax rate will be lowered to 14%.
-In 1999 this rate was 15% higher than Ontario's, but in 2007 rates in the two provinces will be equal. - Manitoba's small business tax will be lowered again on January 1st, to 3% taking it from the second highest to the second lowest rate in Canada. - On January 1st the middle income tax rate will also be lowered again, to 13% a 22% cut since - Our government will bring in further measures to ease the tax burden for seniors.
+On January 1, Manitoba's corporate tax rate will be lowered to 14 percent.
+In 1999, this rate was 15 percent higher than Ontario's, but in 2007, rates in the two provinces will be equal.
+Manitoba's small business tax will be lowered again on January 1 to 3 percent, taking it from the second highest to the second lowest rate in Canada.
+On January 1, the middle income tax rate will also be lowered again to 13 percent, a 22 percent cut since 1999.
+Our government will bring in further measures to ease the tax burden for seniors.
 Starting in 2007, seniors will be allowed to split eligible pension income when calculating their provincial income tax.
 This tax break matches the federal tax changes just announced.
-It will save pensioners an estimated \$11 million annually. - Starting immediately, Manitoba consumers will for the first time ever receive a \$2,000 rebate on the purchase of hybrid vehicles.
-This is a two- year tax reduction intended to bridge consumers and the auto industry to 2009 when California's new emissions standards will spur a major change in vehicle options and availability.
+It will save pensioners an estimated immediately, annually.
+Starting \$11 million Manitoba consumers will for the first time ever receive a \$2,000 rebate on the purchase of hybrid vehicles.
+This is a two-year tax reduction intended to bridge consumers and the auto industry to 2009 when California's new emissions standards will spur a major change in vehicle options and availability.